What you are in for

 I am going to show you why so many of your citations suck.
 Most if not all of them are bleh and will never help you in any circumstance.
 I show you why we thought it was a good idea to even perform these tests and not just give up on citations as a strategy based on some quick logic.
 Then, we show you how to build these things the right way.
 No more bad citations, no mas.

 I noticed a lot of discussion on this topic in the past few months and there are some solid arguments on each side of the conversation.
 Arguments and loose SEO theory are not solid benchmarks for responsible testing though, so we went on a journey to develop empirical data on this subject and answer the question that has been haunting local SEOs, are citations freaking dead?

 For the sake of transparency, we wanted to strive and understand why the decline in citation effectiveness.
 The definition of the word effectiveness is interesting in this case as well, because we are not looking to build a few citations and crush the SERPs, but instead, we wanted to explore some of the reasons why people were hating using them, and furthermore, we wanted to see what we could do to increase their potential and continue to use them as part of our local strategy.

 That was a huge sentence.

-Should we even Build Them?
+Should we even build local citations?